muratk5n/thirdwave/en/README.md

 Whatever her effect was earlier, on PA race, she'd made a difference because she knew Oz personally, helped him become the big celebrity he is today.
-So as "character witness" for Oz, her vote would count.
+As "character witness" for Oz her vote would count.

 "Oprah's effect on politics is not as it used to be"